jwoehr/qisjob/README.md

   --plot_state_city PLOT_STATE_CITY
                         Write image file of state city plot of statevector to PLOT_STATE_CITY decimal points (see --figure_basename)
   --figure_basename FIGURE_BASENAME
                         basename including path (if any) for figure output, default='figout', backend name, figure type, and timestamp will be appended
   --qasm                Print qasm file to stdout before running job --qc QC               Indicate circuit name of python-coded QuantumCircuit --status              Print status of chosen --backend to stdout (default all backends) of --api_provider (default IBMQ) and exit 0
   --token TOKEN         Use this token
   --url URL             Use this url
-  --use_job_monitor     Display job monitor instead of just waiting for job result -w, --warnings        Don't print warnings on missing optional modules
+  --use_job_monitor     Display job monitor instead of just waiting for job result --job_monitor_filepath JOB_MONITOR_FILEPATH
+                        Filepath for Job Monitor output if Job Monitor requested by --use_job_monitor,default is sys.stdout -w, --warnings        Don't print warnings on missing optional modules
 ```